dockerizedrupal/drupalcamp-baltics-2015/README.md

 etc., that were running on a developer machine natively into separate Docker containers.

-The key thing here to remember is that every Drupal project shared the same Apache, MySQL and PHP container instance.
+Every Drupal project shared the same Apache, MySQL and PHP container instance.

-Because a developer still had to know Docker in too much detail and the goal was to minimize it as much as possible, we still had some work to do to achieve that.

-The most critical part to get right was Drush and how to use it in a relatively comfortable way with containers.
+The other critical part to get right was Drush.

-Drush is installed along side with PHP service and when developer wants to use Drush in a containerized environment, he first has to go inside the PHP container, go to the drupal file path directory and execute Drush commands there.
+How can we use it in a relatively comfortable way with containers, because it's installed along side with PHP service into the same image, then if a developer wants to use Drush in a containerized environment, he first has to go inside the PHP container, find the drupal directory and execute Drush commands there.

 ---